-Tailwind tribes are similar to Pinterest group boards except that while group boards are aimed at getting your pins in front of a wider general public audience (the followers of the group board owner), all the members of a tribe are fellow bloggers or marketers.
+Tailwind Communities are similar to Pinterest group boards except that while group boards are aimed at getting your pins in front of a wider general public audience (the followers of the group board owner), all the members of a communities are fellow bloggers or marketers.

-There are over 4000 tribes currently on Tailwind which means there are tribes for every niche conceivable as well as general tribes and even tribes specifically for affiliate pins.
+There are over 4000 communities currently on Tailwind which means there are options for every niche conceivable as well as general tribes and even communities specifically for sharing affiliate pins.

-I have used Tailwind Tribes since I started Seaside Sundays a year ago some of my blog posts have gone viral only because of the exposure they have received on the tribes.
+I have used Tailwind Communities since I started Seaside Sundays a year ago some of my blog posts have gone viral only because of the exposure they have received on the communities.

 - A new pin that you have just published can instantly get a ton of exposure if it is repinned by a bigger blogger (or many small bloggers!)